jwu142/Capstone-Project-2019/future_consideration.md

   - Temperature should be more considered.
 In our previous study, we only analyze the relationship between month and wildfire records.
   - Research about the wildfire policy in each state.
   - Machine Learning

+# Conclustion
+According to the previous dataset, every six years the number of large fires will reach a peak, the next two peak times of Mega wildfires will be in 2018 and 2024.